gsass1/DerpibooruDL/README.md

 ## Usage

-> ./derpiboorudl.py -d destdir -q query [options]
+> ./derpiboorudl.py destdir -q query [options]

--d/--destdir: the destination where the images should be saved to
+destdir: the destination where the images should be saved to

 -q/--query: the Derpibooru search you want to query for